Special Subjects - Expanding the Student’s Scope

 Gym classes provide structured activities in 3rd through 12th grade for students to improve balance, agility, strength, coordination and to hone the development of manual dexterity, hand-eye coordination and other integrated learning skills.
 Physical development in gym is interwoven with social dynamics, communications skills and organizational thinking.
 Students of all ages and development levels are introduced to a wide variety of movement activities that include circus arts, team sports, track & field, dance, archery, imaginative games, weight training and more.
 Through these activities students learn to follow rules, understand teamwork and cooperation, enjoy camaraderie, face challenges and strive to reach their own potential through personal breakthroughs and coordinated effort.

 Students are taught both Spanish & German in alternating blocks as part of the standard World Languages curriculum that starts in first grade and continues through the end of middle school.
 High school students then choose either German or Spanish as a language for further dedicated study.
 Chicago Waldorf School offers a strong language exchange program that provides High School students the option of hosting and staying with a Waldorf student from a European or Latin American country and attending their Waldorf school as a means of cultural and social immersion in the student’s chosen study of language and its originating cultures.

-As a part of our practical arts programming, handwork instruction begins in first grade and continues through high school.
-Handwork includes studying artisanal skills in felting, crocheting, knitting, sewing, basketry, weaving, dyeing and bookbinding.
+As a part of our pedagogical arts programming, handwork instruction begins in first grade and continues through high school.
+Handwork includes learning manual skills in felting, crocheting, knitting, sewing, basketry, weaving, dyeing and bookbinding.
 These skills are taught to aid students' dexterity, focus, motor-coordination and integrative capacities.
 Many studies have shown that such kinesthetic learning amplifies cognitive skills: so the patterning and complex systems engaged in crocheting, weaving and knitting also aids in the conception of mathematical patterns and systems operations in higher order mathematics.
 Similarily handwork experimentation with materials and transformative processes like dyeing and saturating solutions, the burnishing and enamelling of copper, and similar chemical processes connect the students to scientific exploration and enhance their undersanding of the physical properties and chemical underpinnings of our world.